 January 31, 2016

-Seventy-five years ago, the following 10 adventures — plucked from my Best Teens Adventure list — were first serialized or published in book form.
+Seventy-five years ago, the following 10 adventures — selected from my Best Nineteen-Teens Adventure list — were first serialized or published in book form.
 They’re my favorite adventures published that year.

 In no particular order…